Celebrating the best Canadian screen composing

 In 2025, nominations for musical works are being considered in 12 categories covering feature film, television, animation, documentary, games and interactive media.
 The SCGC will also present a special award for distinguished services to the industry.

-CASMA Nominations for 2025
+CASMA Winners in 2025

 Best Original Score, Animated Series or Special